amesamu000/loomstr/README.md

-{name|filter}          apply a filter {value|filter#arg1,arg2}  pass comma-separated arguments {value|filter#'quoted',"args"}  arguments may be quoted and escaped
+{name|filter}          apply a filter {value|filter#arg1,arg2}  pass comma-separated arguments {value|filter#'quoted',"args"}  arguments may be quoted and escaped {value|filter1|filter2}  chain multiple filters in sequence
 \{literal\}            use backslash to escape `{`, `}`, and `\`
 ```

 Slots and filters are trimmed, so `{ name | upper }` is valid.
 Filter arguments keep internal spacing unless quoted.
+Multiple filters can be chained using the pipe (`|`) operator and are applied left-to-right.

 ## Built-in Filters